wmf54/py_speed_comp/README.md

 wrapper functions, like SWIG. f2py is a tool packaged with numpy that automatically generates interfaces between Fortran and Python.
 However, modern Fortran also facilitates interfacing with C more directly throught the iso_c_binding module.
 Python interfaces with C modules natively through the built-in ctypes module.
-Both of these latter two options are explored.
 The benefits of f2py come in the relative ease-of-use (the automation of it).
-While the Fortran C interface benefits from directo support through the Fortran language developers and Python developers via the both's goal for an ease of interfacing with C modules.
-However, more explicit care with typing is required through this path.
+While the Fortran C interface benefits from direct support through the Fortran language developers and Python developers via both's goal for an ease of interfacing with C modules.
+However, more explicit care with typing is required.
 The file `fpi_cpy.py` handles the Python side for dealing with the explicit C-typing.

 ## Compiling the source code